• Skip to main content

 For dessert a rather simple chocolate mousse.
 Nothing fancy here.
 I just melted some good chocolate and folded it in to some whipped cream.
 That’s it!
 Easy as mousse.

-Filed Under: appetizer, beef, pasta Tagged With: chocolate mousse, salad
+Written by greg · Categorized: appetizer, beef, pasta · Tagged: chocolate mousse, salad

 Buckwheat Fettucine